franconte98/Kvoke/README.md

 - <b>To Join a Node:</b> Execute Kinit directly on the node you wish to add to an existing cluster.
 Follow the on-screen prompts and select the "Join" option when prompted.

+## About Kinit

+`Kinit` offers a unique approach to on-premise Kubernetes deployment.
+Unlike solutions that abstract away the cluster's core components, `Kinit` utilizes kubeadm to create a standard, vendor-neutral Kubernetes cluster.
+This means your cluster is built with the same robust tools you would use for a manual configuration, guaranteeing long-term stability and compatibility with the wider Kubernetes ecosystem.

+This method provides two key advantages:

+<b>Transparency:</b> You get a standard kubeadm cluster, not a custom-built solution, making it easier to troubleshoot and manage.

+<b>Minimalism:</b> Kinit avoids unnecessary software, focusing on a lean and efficient cluster that's production-ready out of the box.

+Additionally, Kinit installs a curated selection of minimal yet extremely useful tools to extend your cluster's capabilities:

+- <ins>k9s:</ins> A terminal-based UI to interact with your Kubernetes cluster.
+It provides a real-time, intuitive interface for managing applications and resources.

+- <ins>NGINX Ingress Controller:</ins> An Ingress controller that uses a standard NGINX web server to provide HTTP and HTTPS routing to services within your cluster.

+- <ins>KGateway:</ins> An open-source, lightweight API gateway for Kubernetes.

+- <ins>MetalLB:</ins> A load-balancer implementation for bare metal Kubernetes clusters.
+It provides a network load-balancer using standard routing protocols.

+- <ins>Weave:</ins> A simple and lightweight networking solution that creates a virtual network connecting all your Kubernetes pods.
+It is used as the Container Network Interface (CNI).

 ## License

 Distributed under the BSD-3-Clause license License.
 See `LICENSE` for more information.